omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?

 ## Styling:
+- make plus and minus buttons work
+  - once they work can remove the addremove tab from user page and all coaches and groups
 - put 3 main buttons to the right of sidebar, left of title of page
   - sidebar...1.2.3...............Title
   - put them on base generic inside blank across top div